 For the home in Fairmount listed above with a market value of $528,500, the homeowner would multiply that value by .013998 to calculate the 2020 tax bill: 528,500 x .013998 = $7,398.

 Many residents have homestead exemptions, which amount to a discount for owner-occupied properties.
-City Council increased the homestead exemption last year from $30,000 to $40,0000.
-That means homeowners can subtract $40,000 from their market values before calculating their tax bills, resulting in a discount of $560 under the current tax rate.
+The homestead exemption increased in 2019 from $30,000 to $40,0000, and Mayor Jim Kenney and City Council agreed to increase it again to $45,000 in 2020.
+That means homeowners can subtract $45,000 from their market values before calculating their tax bills, resulting in a discount of $630 under the current tax rate.

 Below, the records for a home on Summerdale Avenue in Rhawnhurst show how that exemption looks on your online property record.
-Under the “exempt improvement” column, $40,000 is listed.
+Under the “exempt improvement” column, $40,000 is listed — but the 2020 exemption will be $45,000.

 Here’s the formula to calculate a tax bill for a home with a homestead exemption: